20kilograma/blog/php-sec.md

 title=&lt;script>alert()&lt;/script>&content=test<br>
 </code>

 In this case the <i>title</i> parameter is vulnerable to XSS.
 That post stays forever there, and it has way more impact because now the attacker doesn't have to lure the victim to visit his link.
+That's why normally Stored XSS is ranked "High" severity vulnerability and Reflected "Medium".